-There are many scenic hiking trails to explore on the Highlands-Cashiers Plateau.
-Trails vary in length and difficulty, accommodating hikers of all ages and levels of experience.
+There are many scenic hiking trails in North Carolina to explore on the Highlands-Cashiers Plateau.
+These popular hiking trails in western North Carolina vary in length and difficulty, accommodating hikers of all ages and levels of experience.
 Trail lengths listed are round trip.
-Also see our list of popular waterfalls in western NC.
+Also, see our list of popular waterfalls in western NC.

 Chattooga Loop Trail